Three Keys to Unlock the Meaning of Your Dreams

 What are your dreams telling you?
 How can you understand their meaning?
 In my years of teaching people about dreams, I have found three keys to help unlock their wisdom and counsel.

-1. Remember that Dreams Are Drafted in Symbols
+1. Remember that dreams are drafted in symbols.

-How might you interpret these symbols in your dream?
-Let’s say you dream that your partner is being unfaithful.
-This may indicate that part of you is not interested in your normal way of living, interacting, or valuing things.
-Some part of you wants to leave “you” (the normal/habitual you) and explore another way.
 Or, let’s say you dream of a monster chasing you.
 This could mean that you are scared of some part of yourself and are trying to get away from it.
-For example, some people fear their own vulnerability because they have been hurt in the past; these people might dream of their vulnerability as something scary (a monster) that they are trying to escape.
-Or, say that you dream of a person who is sick and throwing up.
-That doesn’t necessarily mean you are sick or that the other person is sick (maybe they/you are, maybe not).
-However, it might mean that you need to “throw up,” stop holding it in, speak truths that are not so pleasant, or stop swallowing things that you don’t want to internalize.
+For example, some people fear their own vulnerability because they have been hurt in the past.
+These people might dream of their vulnerability as something scary (a monster) that they are trying to escape.

 Einstein once said that we can never solve a problem on the level on which it was created.
-Dreams follow this wisdom by not only commenting on our problems but also on the way we look at our problems.
-Further, they shift our point of view to the mythical and symbolic realms, thus broadening the context in which we evaluate our problems and seek to solve them.
+Dreams follow this wisdom by not only commenting on our problems, but on the way we look at our problems.
+Furthermore, they shift our point of view to the mythical and symbolic realms, which broadens the context in which we evaluate our problems and seek to solve them.
 This is particularly useful for issues that stubbornly resist our best intentions and efforts to change them.
-Our problems are often a manifestation of who we are and it is not the problem that needs to change, but rather ourselves.
+Our problems are often a manifestation of who we are—therefore it is not the problem that needs to change, but rather ourselves.